I Will Become the Wind

 Naruto looked up.
 This was the news he most wanted to hear.
 "We're gonna be training, right?
 What sort of things are we going to do?"

-"I was originally thinking we could work on you harnessing the Kyuubi's energy."
+"I was originally thinking we could work on harnessing the Kyuubi's energy."
 Jiraiya leaned back in his chair, scratching his chin.
 "But from what you told me about the seal, it sounds like we need to be especially careful there.
 It's still an option.
 The main thing, though, is to start off working with your strengths.
 You said you can use Sage Mode now?"

 "Yeah!
 I haven't tried it with my real body, though."

-"In that case, don't try to do it until you've regained some of your physical strength.
+"In that case, don't try it until you've regained some of your physical strength.
 Physical energy is an important part of the balance.
 While you're stuck here, you can practice meditating.
 But don't try to push yourself into the Mode."

 "Okay," Naruto said, disappointed.